kshitizShri929/Bash-Scripting-Programming/Document.md

 echo "Please enter a number: "
 # user gives a number
 read num
-# check  num is greater then zero then print num is positive
+# check  num is greater than zero then print num is positive

 if [ $num -gt 0 ]; then